88lex/sasync/README.md

 *  **Log files**:  sasync creates two log files with each run. `stderr_set.name.log` and `stdout_set.name.log` and puts them in the `logs` folder

-*  **Set files go by default in a sub folder called `sasets`**:  The new format requires changing the content of your set.* files if you were running an older version of sasync
+*  **Set files go by default in a sub folder called `sasets`**:  The new format requires changing the content of your set.* files if you were running an older version of sasync.
+The new set file has 5 columns vs 7 in older versions.

 *  **Skips same-size source-dest pairs**:  Skips a sync pair if source and destination are exactly equal in size, then moves on to the next sync pair.